 Expertise: Mining impact, gender, HIV.

-I am PhD Candidate (Environmental Humanities) with an interest in energy transitions in Africa.
+An Early Career Researcher with an interest in energy transitions in Africa.
 I am particularly interested in the implications of the continent’s turn towards off-grid solar as a solution to energy poverty.
-My PhD research explores issues of energy justice in Malawi’s off-grid solar market.
+My PhD research explored issues of energy justice in Malawi’s off-grid solar market.